velopaymentsapi/velo-node/docs/PayorsApi.md

 - **Accept**: application/json

-## payorCreateApiKeyRequest
+## payorCreateApiKeyV1

-> PayorCreateApiKeyResponse payorCreateApiKeyRequest(payorId, applicationId, payorCreateApiKeyRequest)
+> PayorCreateApiKeyResponse payorCreateApiKeyV1(payorId, applicationId, payorCreateApiKeyRequest)

 Create API Key

-Create an an API key for the given payor Id and application Id
+&lt;p&gt;Create an an API key for the given payor Id and application Id&lt;/p&gt; &lt;p&gt;You can create multiple API Keys for a given application&lt;/p&gt; &lt;p&gt;API Keys are programmatic users for integrating your application with the Velo platform&lt;/p&gt;

 ### Example